DCgov/opendatadc-opendataSiteSamples/README.md

 What is Here
 ----------
 The District of Columbia government has created its open data site using the <a href="http://doc.arcgis.com/en/hub/sites/design-the-layout-of-your-open-data-site.htm">Esri ArcGIS open data</a> platform.
 This provides several widget and card elements for easy drag, drop and configuration provided users have a mature ArcGIS Online organization containing data and web apps.
-In addition to these, DC government has created a collection of its own custom elements to further the open data site.
+In addition to these, DC government has created a collection of its own custom elements to further open data sites.
 Here you will find code samples for DC open data elements along with helpful steps to begin.

 Get Organized
 ----------
-We are excited that you have chosen to lead and build an DC open data site.
+We are excited that you have chosen to lead and build a DC open data site.
 Just remember, your site's primary purpose is to be an <b>open data site</b> - explore, engage, educate and enrichment via data.
 Begin by working with a smaller focus.
 You can always grow the site and its pages.

     Identify an Open Data Team
-        Administrator - one admin who will build the site Content Editors - group who will author written narratives, create web apps, quality check Data Curators - group who will act as data owners
+        Administrator - one admin who will build and manage the site Content Editors - group who will author written narratives, create web apps, quality check Data Curators - group who will act as data owners, quality check and work with OCTO to publish IT Leads - some agencies have developers or IT leads who may want to participate

     Inventory Agency Content
         Data on http://opendata.dc.gov
         Apps by agency employees
         New data to curate

 Gather Your Toolbox
 ----------